derekhoward/KCNISS-2024/README.md

 # KCNI Summer School 2024
 ## Intro to Single Cell Transcriptomics

-**Integrative analysis of human SMART-seq and 10x single-cell gene expression data.**
+**Analysis of human brian single cell gene expression data in health and disease.**
-How do the methodologies compare in defining cell types, and how can we use single-cell data for case-control analyses?
+How to define celltypes using gene expression?
+How can we use single cell data to define cell-type specific gene expression changes in brain disorders?

 ### What’s this project about?